 For women adventurers, Camping for Women has some genuinely helpful resources.

 Recommended optional necessities

-For kids, inspiration for outdoor play and adventure regardless of weather: rainorshinemamma.com
+- For kids, the inspiration for outdoor play and adventure regardless of weather: rainorshinemamma.com